Mississippi Slimy SalamanderPlethodon mississippi

 - Slimy salamanders secrete a sticky, noxious substance from their skin as a defense against predators.

-Best places to see in Tennessee: Bottomland hardwood forests of west TN.
+Best places to see in Tennessee: Bottomland hardwood forests of west Tennessee.